r4sas/PBinCLI/README.md

 ## Deletion

-To delete paste from server, use `delete` command with required `-p` and `-t` options:
+To delete a paste from a server, use `delete` command with required `-p` and `-t` options:
 ```bash
 pbincli delete -p xxx -t deletetoken
 ```

-If you need to delete paste on different server that configured, use `-s` option with instance URL.
+If you need to delete a paste on different server than the configured one, use `-s` option together with the instance URL.

 # Additional examples

 Here you can find additional examples.

-## Usage with service available inside I2P
+## Usage with I2P enabled services

-Change settings to use server `http://privatebin.i2p/` and proxy `http://127.0.0.1:4444`.
-Here's example for configuration file:
+Change settings to set server to `http://privatebin.i2p/` and proxy to `http://127.0.0.1:4444`.
+Configuration file for this example is:
 ```ini
 server=http://privatebin.i2p/
 proxy=http://127.0.0.1:4444
 ```

-## Using tool with aliases
+## Using aliases

-Example of alias to send paste from `stdin` direclty to I2P service:
+Example of alias to send a paste from `stdin` direclty to I2P service:
 ```bash
 alias pastei2p="echo 'paste the text to stdin' && pbincli send -s http://privatebin.i2p/ -x http://127.0.0.1:4444 -"
 ```